Donna Rice, MBA, RN, CDE, FAADE

 (Board Member/PODS Representative, 2019-2020)

-Shelby Kinnaird, author of The Pocket Carbohydrate Counter Guide for Diabetes, publishes diabetic-friendly recipes and tips for people who want to eat healthy at her website Diabetic Foodie.
+Shelby Kinnaird, author of The Diabetes Cookbook for Electric Pressure Cookers and The Pocket Carbohydrate Counter Guide for Diabetes, publishes diabetic-friendly recipes and tips for people who want to eat healthy at her website Diabetic Foodie.
 She has been involved with DiabetesSisters since 2017 and currently serves as the PODS Leader for two groups in Richmond, VA.
 Shelby is also a member of the American Diabetes Association’s Virginia Advocacy Council and has attended the ADA’s Calls to Congress since 2017.
 A former software engineering manager, Shelby holds a BS in Mathematics from Virginia Tech, an MS in Applied Mathematics from Johns Hopkins University, and an MA in Publication Design from the University of Baltimore.
 She was diagnosed with Type 2 diabetes in 1999.

 Frank Lavernia, MD